Austria and the Danube by bike with the family, between Linz and Vienna

 - The Celtic Open-Air Museum in Mitterkirchen

-- The Prater amusement park with a Ferris wheel ride included
+- The Prater amusement park, including ferries wheel ride included

 - Vienna